munificent/craftinginterpreters/book/hash-tables.md

 <img src="image/hash-tables/collision.png" alt="'Bagel' and 'jam' both end up in bucket index 2." />

-We do have some control of this by tuning the array size.
+We have some control over this by tuning the array size.
 The bigger the array, the fewer the indexes that get mapped to the same bucket and the fewer the collisions that are likely to occur.
 Hash table implementers track this collision likelihood by measuring the table's **load factor**.
 It's defined as